-Jeremiah 16:14-21 LSB “Therefore behold, days are coming,” declares Yahweh, “when it will no longer be said, ‘As Yahweh lives, who brought up the sons of Israel out of the land of Egypt,’15 but, ‘As Yahweh lives, who brought up the sons of Israel from the land of the north and from all the lands where He had banished them.’
-For I will return them to their own land which I gave to their fathers.16 “Behold, I am going to send for many fishermen,” declares Yahweh, “and they will fish for them; and afterwards I will send for many hunters, and they will hunt them from every mountain and every hill and from the crevices of the rocks.17 For My eyes are on all their ways; they are not hidden from My face, nor is their iniquity concealed from My eyes.18 I will first doubly repay their iniquity and their sin because they have profaned My land; they have filled My inheritance with the carcasses of their detestable idols and with their abominations.”19 O Yahweh, my strength and my strong defense, And my refuge in the day of distress, To You the nations will come From the ends of the earth and say, “Our fathers have inherited nothing but lies, Futility and things of no profit.”20 Can man make gods for himself?
-Yet they are not gods!
-21 “Therefore behold, I am going to make them know— This time I will make them know My power and My might; And they shall know that My name is Yahweh.”
+Jeremiah 16:14-21 TLV “Therefore, the days are quickly coming,” declares Adonai, “when it will no longer be said.
+‘As Adonai lives, who brought up the children of Israel out of the land of Egypt.’
+15 Rather, ‘As Adonai lives, who brought up the children of Israel from the land of the north and from all the lands where He had banished them.’
+So I will bring them back into their land that I gave to their fathers.
+16 “Behold, I will send for many fishers,” says Adonai, “and they will fish for them.
+After that, I will send for many hunters, and they will hunt them down from every mountain and from every hill, and out of the clefts of the rocks.
+17 For My eyes are on all their ways.
+They are not hidden from My face, nor is their iniquity concealed from My eyes.
+18 First I will repay them double for their iniquity and their sin, because they have profaned My land, and they have filled My possession with the carcasses of their vile things and their abominations.”
+19 Adonai, my strength, my stronghold, my refuge in the day of affliction, to You will the nations come from the ends of the earth and say: “Our fathers have inherited nothing but lies, futility and useless things.”
+20 Will man make gods for himself?
+Yet they are not gods.
+21 “So I will surely make them know— this time I make them know My hand and My might— they will know that My Name is Adonai.”

 There are several other Scriptures I could have shared.
 Also worth mentioning are Amos 9:11-15, Micah chapter four, Zechariah chapter eight, and several portions of Ezekiel.
 First Samuel 15:29 says the eternal God of Israel.
 Isaiah chapter two tells us that the Lord reigns from Zion, chapter eleven foretells of the root of Jesse (Jesus), who will recover the land of Israel.
 Isaiah fourteen says the Lord will restore Israel.
 The point is God established a covenant with Israel; it began in Genesis chapter twelve, and it stands to this day.
 God is not a covenant breaker nor a transferer.
 The Church has not replaced Israel.
 In Romans chapters nine through eleven, Paul said that God still has a covenant with Israel and that we have been grafted into Israel.
 Jews who receive Messiah do not convert to Christianity; they do not throw off their Judaism – in the Messiah, they give full expression to their Judaism.

-Ephesians 2:11-22 LSB “Therefore, remember that formerly you—the Gentiles in the flesh, who are called “Uncircumcision” by the so-called “Circumcision,” which is performed in the flesh by human hands—12 remember that you were at that time without Christ, alienated from the citizenship of Israel, and strangers to the covenants of promise, having no hope and without God in the world.13 But now in Christ Jesus you who formerly were far off have been brought near by the blood of Christ.14 For He Himself is our peace, who made both groups one and broke down the dividing wall of the partition15 by abolishing in His flesh the enmity, the Law of commandments contained in ordinances, so that in Himself He might create the two into one new man, making peace,16 and might reconcile them both in one body to God through the cross, having in Himself put to death the enmity.17 And He came and preached the good news of peace to you who were far away, and peace to those who were near;18 for through Him we both have our access in one Spirit to the Father.19 So then you are no longer strangers and sojourners, but you are fellow citizens with the saints, and are of God’s household,20 having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the corner stone,21 in whom the whole building, being joined together, is growing into a holy sanctuary in the Lord,22 in whom you also are being built together into a dwelling of God in the Spirit.”
+Ephesians 2:11-22 TLV “Therefore, keep in mind that once you—Gentiles in the flesh—were called “uncircumcision” by those called “circumcision” (which is performed on flesh by hand).
+12 At that time you were separate from Messiah, excluded from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
+13 But now in Messiah Yeshua, you who once were far off have been brought near by the blood of the Messiah.
+14 For He is our shalom, the One who made the two into one and broke down the middle wall of separation.
+Within His flesh He made powerless the hostility— 15 the law code of mitzvot contained in regulations.
+He did this in order to create within Himself one new man from the two groups, making shalom, 16 and to reconcile both to God in one body through the cross—by which He put the hostility to death.
+17 And He came and proclaimed shalom to you who were far away and shalom to those who were near— 18 for through Him we both have access to the Father by the same Ruach.
+19 So then you are no longer strangers and foreigners, but you are fellow citizens with God’s people and members of God’s household.
+20 You have been built on the foundation made up of the emissaries and prophets, with Messiah Yeshua Himself being the cornerstone.
+21 In Him the whole building, being fitted together, is growing into a holy temple for the Lord.
+22 In Him, you also are being built together into God’s dwelling place in the Ruach.”

 I want to allow Scripture to speak for itself.
 Jesus is the Jewish Messiah.
 Jesus is the hope of the believer, He is the cornerstone of the Church, and Jesus is coming again.
 He is coming again to Jerusalem to defeat Israel’s enemies, save His people and establish His Kingdom.
 The promise began with Israel, and it will culminate with Israel, and as a Christian, I stand with the Jewish people and for the nation of Israel.